cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 		- healthy / unhealthy threshold (3 by default)
 		- interval = 30 seconds (can set to 10 sec == higher cost)
 		- supported protocol: TCP, HTTP, HTTPS
-		- if > 18% if the health checkers report the endpoint is helathy, route 53 considers it healthy (otherwise unhealthy)
+		- if > 18% if the health checkers report the endpoint is healthy, route 53 considers it healthy (otherwise unhealthy)
 		- ability to choose which locations you wante route 53 to use
-		- healtch checks pass when the endpoint responds with 2xx and 3xx status codes
+		- health checks pass when the endpoint responds with 2xx and 3xx status codes
 		- health checks can be setup to pass/fail based on the text in the first 5120 bytes of the repsonse
 		- you must configure your router/firewall to allow incoming requests from route 53 health checkers
 	- health checks that monitor other health checks (calculated health checks)